-2. Any time period referred to in this Chapter may be modified by mutual agreement of the Parties.
+2. Any time period referred to in this Chapter may be modified by mutual agreement the Parties. ent of

-Chapter 16.
-EXCEPTIONS
+CHAPTER 16 EXCEPTIONS

-Article 16.1.
-General Exceptions
+Article 16.1: General Exceptions

-1. For the purposes of Chapter 2 (Trade in Goods), Chapter 3 (Rules of Origin), Chapter 4 (Customs Procedures and Trade

-Facilitation), Chapter 5 (Sanitary and Phytosanitary Measures), and 6 (Technical Barriers to Trade), Article XX of the GATT 1994 and its interpretative note are incorporated into and form part of this Agreement, mutatis mutandis.

-2. For the purposes of Chapter 9 (Trade in Services) and Chapter 10 (Digital Trade) (1), Article XIV of the GATS, including its footnotes, is incorporated into and forms part of this Agreement, mutatis mutandis.
+- 1. For the purposes of Chapter 2 (Trade in Goods), Chapter 3 (Rules of Origin), Chapter 4 (Customs Procedures and Trade Facilitation), Chapter 5 (Sanitary and Phytosanitary Measures), and 6 (Technical Barriers to Trade), Article XX of the GATT 1994 and its interpretative note are incorporated into and form part of this Agreement, mutatis mutandis. - 2.
+For the purposes of Chapter 9 (Trade in Services) and Chapter 10 (Digital Trade)1, Article XIV of the GATS, including its footnotes, is incorporated into and forms part of this Agreement, mutatis mutandis.